mhorioka/hello-ijremotedev-terraform-ec2/README.md

 - Review and edit (if needed) variables.tf for SSH key, EC2 setup, allowed ip address for SSH connection, etc
 - Run "terraform init" to initialize your environment
 - Run "terraform apply" to create IntelliJ IDEA remote dev environment on your AWS account
+  - You can override variables in variable.tf like "terraform apply -var 'aws_profile=my_aws_profile'"
   - Check the external IP address of the EC2 instance from the result of the "terraform apply" command OR AWS console
   - Connect to the instance with "ssh ec2-user@\<external IP address of the instance>" and wait for cloud-init.sh completes (you can check the progress by "sudo tail -f /var/log/cloud-init-output.log)
   - From EC2 instance, start IntelliJ IDEA remote server (remote-dev-server.sh run <path/to/project> --ssh-link-host \<host>)